Course Outline – Music

 The Music Department has excellent purpose-built facilities, including two spacious classrooms that can become one large rehearsal space, a recording studio, an iMac suite, digital piano suite, band recording space and six individual practice rooms.

 Music is an obvious choice if you wish to pursue any type of musical career, in areas such as performing, composing, criticism or music administration.
-Music is also highly regarded for the transferable skills that it provides as it involves academic work, a huge amount of self-discipline, IT skills and working with others.
+Music is also highly regarded for the transferable skills that it provides as it involves academic work, a huge amount of self-discipline, IT skills, performance confidence and teamwork.